reidjohnson/hpipy/_sources/user_guide/neural_network.rst.txt

 - :math:`\Delta \hat{V}_i` is the total difference in predicted value from the baseline.
 - :math:`C_j` is the contribution of feature :math:`j`, computed as the product of the feature’s difference from baseline, :math:`\Delta x_{ij} = x_{ij} - x_{j}^{\text{ref}}`, and its multiplier :math:`m_j`, which represents the sensitivity of the output to that feature.

 This approach allows for interpretability of complex nonlinear models by expressing the prediction in terms of feature-level contributions.
+The index is derived by estimating the attributions for the temporal features at each time period and normalizing them to a base period.

 .. _ref-clapham: https://lusk.usc.edu/research/working-papers/revisiting-past-revision-repeat-sales-and-hedonic-indexes-house-prices
 .. _ref-shrikumar: https://arxiv.org/abs/1704.02685